-Note that some of these delays have a fixed component and a variable component.
+Some of these delays have a fixed component and a variable component.
 For example, the message decoding time will have a fixed component for the receiving relay to simply determine the meaning of the received message.
 In addition, this time might be lengthened to allow three consecutive “take action” messages to be received before deciding to take control action.
-Also, in an analog system, a trip action might only be executed after 50 msec of valid guard tone followed by 5 msec of valid trip tone.
-This additional processing will increase the end-to-end delay but would decrease the likelihood of a false control action.
+Also, in an analog system, a trip action might only be executed after 50 milliseconds (ms) of valid guard tone followed by 5 ms of valid trip tone.
+This additional processing will increase the end-to-end delay but will decrease the likelihood of a false control action.

 Communications system transit time will be the delay standard to which the communications infrastructure is evaluated.

 Note that if the communications transit time could be zero, end-to-end delay would still be nonzero.
-For example, Schweitzer Engineering Labs (SEL) has measured the “back-to-back one-way data delay” for SEL devices using the Mirrored Bits ® protocol.
-They report a delay of 12.5 msec for devices like 351 relays using 9600 bps communications ports.[3]
+For example, Schweitzer Engineering Labs (SEL) has measured the “back-to-back one-way data delay” for its devices using the Mirrored Bits ® protocol.
+SEL reports a delay of 12.5 ms for devices like 351 relays using 9,600 bps communications ports.

 Communications Channel Requirements

 The communications channel carries information from one location to another.
-Typically this information is either analog (some form of modulated sinusoidal signal) or digital (electrical or optical 1’s and 0’s).
+Typically, this information is either analog (some form of modulated sinusoidal signal) or digital (electrical or optical 1’s and 0’s).
 Fundamental characteristics of a communications channel are discussed below.

-The following sections will describe the fundamental characteristics of the communications channels employed within protection systems.
-For each specific application, all of these characteristics should be defined and agreed to by the relaying and communications responsible parties.
+The following sections will describe the fundamental characteristics of the communications channels used in protection systems.
+For each application, all of these characteristics should be defined and agreed to by the relaying and communications responsible parties.

 Interface Types

 Interface refers to the physical and electrical (or optical) connection point on the relaying components and the communications components.
-Obviously, these interfaces must be compatible with each other.
+These interfaces must be compatible with each other.
 In some cases, an adapter is used to accommodate differences between the device interfaces.
-Some common interfaces are 4-wire audio using screw terminals, digital RS-232 using a DB-9 connector, and IEEE C37.94 using multimode fiber and STC connectors, and direct Ethernet using fiber or copper..
+Some common interfaces are four-wire audio using screw terminals, digital RS-232 using a DB-9 connector, IEEE C37.94 using multimode fiber with ST connectors, and direct ethernet using fiber or copper.

 Bandwidth